andrewfiorillo/sketch-palettes/README.md

 # Sketch Palettes

-This plugin allows you to save, load, and remove color palettes in the color picker in Sketch.
+A Sketch plugin that lets you save and load colors into the color picker

 <img src="palettes.png" style="width: 100%; max-width:800px;" />